All Products

 setenforce 0

-Step 4: Check the PAM configuration file format
+Check PAM configuration file format

-1. Check the format of the PAM configuration file.
+1. Check the PAM configuration file format.

 sudo file -i /etc/pam.d/passwd

-2. If the output includes ASCII text, with CRLF line terminators, the file is in DOS format.
-Convert the file format because Linux cannot parse files with CRLF line endings (\r\n).
+2. If the output includes ASCII text, with CRLF line terminators, the file has DOS line endings (\r\n).
+Convert it:

 sudo yum install -y dos2unix